nicolas-sabbatini/lovely-tools/README.md

 #### About

-A simple camera-resolution solution to use in your 2d games
+A simple resolution aware camera system for the Löve 2D game engine.

 - Version: 0.1.0
 - Status: development